Breaking the cubic barrier in the Solovay-Kitaev algorithm: The algorithm for

 \subsection{Roughly exponential steps}

-The first part of the algorithm constructs a sequence of $A$-words $s_n \in \SU(2)$ such that \begin{eq}{e:steps} d(s_n,1) = \Theta(2^{-n}) \qquad \len(s_n) = O(n^\alpha) \end{eq} for some favorable value of $\alpha > 1$.
-As an element of $\SU(2)$ or \emph{roughly exponential step}, each $s_n$ only has a favorable word length and somewhat favorable distance.
-Each step $s_n$ does not need to point in any particular direction, and is unrelated to any target element $g \in \SU(2)$.
+The first part of the algorithm constructs an $A$-word $s_t$ for any given rational number $t > 0$ such that \begin{eq}{e:step} 2^{1-t} > d(s_t,1) > 2^{-t} \qquad \len(s_t) = O(t^\alpha) \end{eq} for some favorable value of $\alpha > 1$.
+We call such a word (and its value) a \emph{roughly exponential step}.
+Although $s_t$ is required to have a favorable word length and a somewhat favorable distance, it does not need to point in any particular direction, and it is unrelated to any target element $g \in \SU(2)$.
+There is also nothing special about powers of 2 in \eqref{e:step}; it would suffice to require any constraint of the form $d(s_t,1) = \Theta(b^{-t})$ with any $b > 1$.

-Our descriptions of the algorithms (both in this section and the next one) use unnamed universal constants that are hidden with asymptotic notation.
-For example, the first part of \eqref{e:steps} says that

-for some constants $0 < a < b$.
-These particular constants can take any values; for simplicity, we assume that \begin{eq}{e:club} 2^{-n} < d(s_n,1) < 2^{1-n}. \end{eq} Other unnamed constants are adapted to the details of the algorithms.

-We start with the case $\alpha = 2$, using regular commutators.
+We start with the case $\alpha = 2$, using standard group commutators.

+Step 2 in \Alg{a:sb2} can succeed if the constant $a$ is large enough, and if $b$ is large enough for a given value of $a$.
+Setting \begin{eq}{e:ghpsi} g = s_{t'} \qquad h = s_{t'}^u \qquad \psi = d(s_{t'},1), \end{eq} the exact distance formula in \Prop{p:cross} implies that $a=1$ suffices.
+Also, working only from the asymptotic expression, we can choose $a$ large enough to guarantee that

-The logic of step 2 in \Alg{a:reqb2} is that we can choose $u$ to control the angle $\theta = \angle\,s_m,s_m^u$ that appears in \Prop{p:cross}.
-With the given hypotheses, $\theta$ only needs a finite amount of precision to put $d(s_n,1)$ in the range defined by \equ{e:club}.
-Therefore $u$ also only needs a finite amount of precision and can be chosen as a bounded-length word.
+If $a$ is suitably chosen, then in any given instance of step 2 we can choose $u$ to control the angle $\theta = \angle\,s_{t'},s_{t'}^u$ in \Prop{p:cross}.
+Under the hypotheses, $\theta$ only needs a bounded amount of precision to put $d(s_t,1)$ in the range required by \equ{e:step}.
+Thus, $u_{\SU}(2)$ only needs a bounded amount of precision, so we can bound $\len(u_A)$ by some constant $b$.

-Another important point about step 2 is that it uses recursion with cached answers.
-This both speeds up the algorithm in practice, and makes it easier to see a polynomial bound on the total work.